 High in poly and monounsaturated fatty acids, avocados can improve your skin from the inside out.
 They contain omega-9 fatty acids, which moisturise the top layer of your skin, and vitamin C to boost collagen and elastin production.

 There are lots of different ways to eat an avocado.
 You can eat it as it is, blend it to make a smoothie for breakfast, fill it with sundried tomatoes and cheese for a quick lunch or slice it up and add it to a creamy pasta sauce for dinner.
-If you’re a keen baker, there’s nothing stopping you from creating a tasty chocolate and avocado cake.
+If you’re a keen baker, there’s nothing stopping you from creating a tasty chocolate and avocado cake.3

 Handpicked content: Chocolate avocado ice cream

-Some people might say that chocolate is bad for your skin and causes you to have acne but it’s been proven that eating a small amount (1 – 2oz) of dark chocolate with a cocoa content of at least 70% daily can be good for your skin (as well as being good for other parts of your body too.)
+Some people might say that chocolate is bad for your skin and causes you to have acne but it’s been proven that eating a small amount (1 – 2oz) of dark chocolate with a cocoa content of at least 70% daily4 can be good for your skin (as well as being good for other parts of your body too.)

 Dark chocolate contains flavonols which help increase blood flow, keep your skin hydrated and protect it from sun exposure.
 Cocoa can also reduce the amount of stress hormones in your body which cause collagen to breakdown and lead to the appearance of fine lines and wrinkles.

-You might choose to eat a square or two of chocolate a day but dark chocolate can also be added to savoury sauces such as chilli con carne and bolognese.
+You might choose to eat a square or two of chocolate a day but dark chocolate can also be added to savoury sauces such as chilli con carne and bolognese5.
 The key is to only add a small amount as you don’t want the sauce to be bitter or taste of chocolate.